DisneyAladdin/BINGO/README.md

 # BINGO
 BINGO game

+# Code
+Langage is Swift and the code "ViewController.swift" is in "simu" directory.

 # USAGE
  To start BINGO, push Button.
  The number just before is indicated in black color with small.